whoschek/bzfs/README.md

 **--force-unmount**

-*  On destination, --force will also forcibly unmount file systems via 'zfs rollback -f' and 'zfs destroy -f'.
-That is, --force will add the '-f' flag to 'zfs rollback' and 'zfs destroy'.
+*  On destination, --force and --force-rollback-to-latest-common-snapshot will add the '-f' flag to their use of 'zfs rollback' and 'zfs destroy'.

 <!-- -->